 The scene of a physical altercation between a couple can be difficult for the police to sort out.
 Emotions run high and it can be difficult sometimes for the police to accurately identify the aggressor and victim.

 Hiring an experienced Tulsa criminal defense attorney in this situation can be critical to preserving your freedom.
-Your attorney can help sort out the facts and defenses in your particular case, and help you navigate through the system to help you and your family achieve the best possible outcome.
+Your Tulsa lawyer can help sort out the facts and defenses in your particular case, and help you navigate through the system to help you and your family achieve the best possible outcome.

 Suspended and Deferred Sentences